Medical out-of-pocket limit

 - Amounts that are more than a maximum dollar amount paid by the plan.
 For example, the plan pays a maximum of $150 for adult vision hardware once every two calendar years.
 Any amount you pay over $150 does not count toward the medical out-of-pocket limit.

 - Amounts paid for services exceeding a benefit limit.
 For example, the benefit limit for acupuncture is 16 visits.
-If you have more than 16 acupuncture visits in one year, you will pay in full for those visits, and what you pay will not count toward this limit.
+If you have more than 16 acupuncture visits in one year, you will pay in full for those visits.
+What you pay will not count toward this limit.
 See Limited benefit for more benefits with this type of limit.

-Services by non-network and out-of-network providers are paid at 50 percent (see below for exceptions).
-Even after you meet your medical out-of-pocket limit, you will still pay 50 percent coinsurance for non-network and out-of-network provider services.
-Out-of-network providers may balance bill you.
+Services by out-of-network providers are paid at 50 percent of the allowed amount, unless noted under "Specific services" or listed below as an exception.
+Even after you meet your medical out-of-pocket limit, you will still pay 50 percent coinsurance for out-of-network provider services, and the provider may balance bill you.

-Exceptions: non-network and out-of-network provider services that count toward your medical out-of-pocket limit
+Exceptions: out-of-network provider services that count toward your medical out-of-pocket limit

-When you receive the services listed below, your coinsurance and balance billed amounts for non-network and out-of-network provider services will count toward your out-of-pocket limit.
+For the services listed below only, your coinsurance and balance billed amounts for out-of-network provider services will count toward your out-of-pocket limit.
 In addition, the plan will pay 100 percent of billed charges for these services after you meet your medical out-of-pocket limit.

 - Ocularists (creation and fitting of prosthetic eyes).

-In addition to the services above, your coinsurance for non-network and out-of-network provider services related to an approved network consent will count toward your medical out-of-pocket limit, and the plan will pay 100 percent of the allowed amount for these services after you meet your medical out-of-pocket limit.
+In addition to the services above, your coinsurance for out-of-network provider services related to an approved network consent will count toward your medical out-of-pocket limit.
+The plan will pay 100 percent of the allowed amount for these services after you meet your medical out-of-pocket limit.

 UMP Customer Service